PATCH TESTING

 Monday (Optional): Final evaluation for late reactions.

-riday (to read results).
-There are even some late reactions on the following Monday which may be relevant
+Friday (to read results).
+There are even some late reactions on the following Monda,y which may be relevant

 botox laser filler acne eczema